Why Am I Not Losing Weight? A List of Common Weight Loss Obstacles

 Weight loss obstacle 1: Thinking that exercise is the saving grace, giving you a free ticket to eating what you want.

 Without a doubt, exercise is crucial for our overall health and well-being.
 And although it surely plays an important role in the effort to maintain or lose weight, exercise alone is not enough.
 Of course, exceptions to this rule exist, but generally speaking, most people cannot simply rely on exercise and maintain the desired weight as they get older.

 Despite the fact that exercise, particularly cardiovascular and strength training workouts, is a catalyst for weight loss, proper, well-balanced, sustained nutrition is vastly more important and will see you through in the long-term.

 Why is that?

-Well, you cannot exercise and sweat all the harm out of unhealthy foods, for one.
-Although you may not notice it right away, prolonged unhealthy eating, even with regular exercise, will negatively affect your body, whether inside or out.
+For one, you cannot exercise and sweat all the harm out of unhealthy foods.
+Although you may not notice it right away, prolonged unhealthy eating, even with regular exercise, will likely negatively affect your body, whether inside or out.

 From weight gain to digestive problems to affected sleep and mood, sustained unhealthy eating can cause all sorts of ailments.

 Two, people tend to underestimate the amount of food they consume, particularly the calories contained in food.
 At the same time, they grossly overestimate the calories burned by exercise.

 Regular exercise, however, has many benefits, too, so don’t overlook it if you want to feel and look better.